cedvtan13/3rdYR/NumericalMethods/Modularized/SCRIPT.md

 **If doing picture-in-picture format:**

 **Member 1:**
-> "Hi, I'm [Name], and I'll be demonstrating Gaussian Elimination and our implementation architecture."
+> "Hi, I'm [Name], and I'll be demonstrating Gaussian Elimination and Numerical Differentiation - the core computational methods that solve equations and calculate derivatives for optimization."

 **Member 2:**
-> "I'm [Name], and I'll show you how numerical differentiation works in our project."

-**Member 3:**
-> "Hello, I'm [Name], covering linear and polynomial regression."

-**Member 4:**
-> "And I'm [Name], demonstrating 3D multiple regression and real-world applications."
+> "And I'm [Name], covering regression analysis including linear, polynomial, and 3D multiple regression, plus our implementation architecture.
+Together we'll show you how these methods form the foundation of machine learning."

 ---

+## 💡 TRANSITION PHRASES TO USE

+**Between Member 1 & 2:**
+> Member 1: "Now I'll hand it over to my partner to demonstrate our regression implementations."

+**If Member 2 needs to take over screen:**
+> Member 2: "Thanks!
+Let me show you how we apply these principles to regression analysis..."

+**During handoff in conclusion:**
+> Member 1: "So to wrap up our demonstration..."
+> Member 2: "And before we close, I want to emphasize..."

+---

 **Good luck with your video production!
-This script should keep you right at the 6-minute mark while covering all required elements comprehensively.**
+This 2-member version balances the workload evenly while covering all required elements comprehensively.**